sweirich/lambda-n-ways/README.md

 - Simple

+  Most direct and traditional implementation based on variable names.
-  Naive substitution.
-Renames variables to avoid capture
+  Renames bound variables to avoid capture.

 - Unique

-  Maintains the invariant that all bound variables are unique
+  Maintains the invariant that all bound variables are unique.
+Needs to freshens the binders of terms being substituted to maintain this invariant.

 - HOAS